-Students contemplating graduate school in political science are strongly encouraged to take at least two semesters of a foreign language, Introduction to Computers, and a relevant methods course such as MAT 313, PSY 270, PSY 274, HIS 390, or ECN 367.
+Students contemplating graduate school in political science are strongly encouraged to take at least two semesters of a foreign language, Introduction to Computers, and a relevant methods course such as MAT 313, PSY 270, PSY 274, or ECN 367.

-All departmental majors must have an overall "C" average or better in the group of courses presented to satisfy the requirements for the political science major.
+All departmental majors must have an overall "C" average or better in all political science courses (including courses in the Pre-Law and Security Studies minors for tracks two and three) presented to satisfy major requirements.